Skip to main content

 PubMed's MEDLINE content vs Embase

 - There are differences in journal coverage between Embase and MEDLINE.
-Both index approximately 6,000 journals: about 3,000 journals indexed by Embase are not indexed by MEDLINE, and about 3,000 journals indexed by MEDLINE are not indexed by Embase.
+Embase indexes a total of over 8,000 journals.
+Amongst those journals, 2,900 are NOT indexed by MEDLINE and are unique to Embase.

 - The MEDLINE journal content can be searched using Embase, but the Embase journal content cannot be searched using MEDLINE.